 The Gurnard Cliffs had Mesolithic and Neolithic periods settlersImage: Michael Harpur

-Thorness Bay has also been recognised as highly archaeological, with post-alignments, hurdles, and other wooden structures of radiocarbon dating to the late Bronze Age, Iron Age, Roman and post-medieval periods.
-The intertidal zone of Thorness Bay has been a treasure trove for historians looking for evidence of early human inhabitation.
+Thorness Bay has also been recognised as highly archaeologically rich, with post-alignments, hurdles, and other wooden structures radiocarbon-dated to the late Bronze Age, Iron Age, Roman, and post-medieval periods.
+The intertidal zone of Thorness Bay has been a treasure trove for historians seeking evidence of early human habitation.
 Numerous flint and stone implements from the Mesolithic and Neolithic periods have been discovered here, along with further concentrations around Saltmead and Gurnard Cliffs.
 Roman material, including pottery and building material, has been recovered from the eroding cliffs, and what is believed to be a Roman pottery kiln was found at Burnt Wood along with a Bronze Age cremation.
-Two sites with midden deposits, ancient refuse dumps of Roman and Medieval date, have been recorded, with one containing examples of medieval pottery shards.
+Two sites with midden deposits, ancient refuse dumps of Roman and Medieval dates, have been recorded, one of which contains medieval pottery shards.

 The remains of PLUTO, Pipeline Under The Ocean, manifoldImage: Michael Harpur

 One historic feature remains visible on the beach today at low tide.
 This is the remains of the World War II Solo pipe manifold that ran across the seabed from Lepe to Thorness Bay.
-It was used to supply the Isle of Wight with fuel, and later, when the Allied forces landed in Normandy, PLUTO, or Pipeline Under The Ocean, went under the English Channel to carry fuel to the French coast and beyond.
+It was used to supply the Isle of Wight with fuel, and later, when the Allied forces landed in Normandy, PLUTO (Pipeline Under The Ocean) ran under the English Channel to carry fuel to the French coast and beyond.

 The bay is now part of the designated Heritage Coast and lies within the Isle of Wight Area of Outstanding Natural Beauty.
-The site was notified as a site of Special Scientific Interest in 1966 for both its biological and geological features.
+The site was designated a Special Scientific Interest in 1966 for its biological and geological features.
 Thorness Bay is an essential component of the Solent estuarine system and an internationally important site for overwintering wildfowl and waders.
 Its shores and marshes also provide substantial feeding and roosting grounds for significant numbers of waterfowl.
-So much so that it has also been proposed that it should be designated under the Ramsar Convention of Wetlands of International Importance, as a Special Protection Area for the Conservation of Wild Birds.
+So much so that it has also been proposed for designation under the Ramsar Convention on Wetlands of International Importance as a Special Protection Area for the Conservation of Wild Birds.

 Thorness Bay is the nearest beach for family boats berthed in Southampton WatersImage: Michael Harpur

-Today, the bay experienced by visiting boaters will be that of a quiet pastoral valley.
-Despite having Thorness Bay Caravan Park, one of the Island's major holiday camps, above in the forest, it retains a peaceful, remote character.
-This is mainly because the only vehicle access is through the holiday park.
-Public access is via a single footpath leading to the beach or people finding their way from the Coastal Path that skirts the bay.
-The beach never gets overwhelmed by visitors, and those that come are primarily made up of walkers, anglers, and a scattering of beach goers who bring a little intrest, colour and noise.
+Today, the bay experienced by visiting boaters will resemble a quiet pastoral valley.
+Despite having Thorness Bay Caravan Park, one of the island's major holiday camps, above in the forest, it retains a peaceful, remote character.
+This is mainly because the vehicle is accessible only through the holiday park.
+Public access is via a single footpath leading to the beach, or people find their way from the Coastal Path that skirts the bay.
+The beach never gets overwhelmed by visitors, and those who come are primarily walkers, anglers, and a scattering of beachgoers who bring a little interest, colour, and noise.
 Still, the general feeling is one of agriculture and a peaceful woodland backwater.

 Thorness Bay as seen from the 2 metre anchorage Image: Michael Harpur